jplovett/FluteBlanks/README.md

 # FluteBlanks
-George Adkins website for Flute Blanks he makes.
+This website is George Adkin's website for Flute Blanks that he makes.